 You will be surrounded by your newborn baby at all times, so it’s good to take some time to socialize with adults.
 I find it super helpful to talk to parents, especially those with children around the same age.
 It’s nice to know that others are going through some of the same things that you are.
 If you know another mom who has a little one around the same age, it’s good to call her up and talk about everything from the precious smell that a newborn has to the sleepless nights that your newborn is giving you.

 Even if it’s just to walk to the mailbox, you need to get out of the house.
 Cabin fever can set in fast when you have a newborn around.
 All you feel like you are doing is feeding, changing diapers, and sleeping.
 And while that might be most of what you are doing, you need to do some of it outside feeling the fresh air.

 6. Limit the amount of visitors that come by.

-You are going to get calls and texts from close family and friends that want to come by and see that precious baby.
-Limit the number of people that come by so you can take the time to get the rest you need and to recover.
-Giving birth is hard and it takes a toll on your body.
+You are going to get calls and texts from close family and friends who want to come by and see that precious baby.
+However, giving birth is hard and it takes a toll on your body.
+Limit the number of people that come by so you can take time to recover.
 Let the friends and family come and see your little one after you have recovered and feel well again.
 They will understand.